The HSE estimates that over a third of workplace injuries occur as a result of manual handling.

 TRUE Solicitors will manage your claim on a ‘No win, No fee’ basis.
 Our charges to you are dependent upon the individual type of case, and are typically a percentage of the compensation amount that we obtain for you.
 The charges will be no more than 25% of your compensation.

 You have up to 3 years from the date of the accident to lodge a claim with the court, and while we completely understand that you may not wish to start a claim straight away, the sooner the claim is made the better.
 Focusing on getting better is your ultimate priority, but it is also important to make a claim as soon as possible while the evidence and the memories of you and your witnesses are fresh.
-Of course, if your accident was some time ago then do not worry, as long as it is within the 3 year time limit a claim may still be possible.
+Of course, if your accident at work was some time ago then do not worry, as long as it is within the 3 year time limit a claim may still be possible.

 When you’re ready, our experts will be here to help to advise and guide you through the claims process.
 We will carry out a free, no obligation initial assessment so that you know exactly what your options are.
 You can then choose whether or not to begin the claims process.